Don't forget, the General Election Day is Tuesday, November 2, 2021! Sign up for a text and email reminder on Vote.Org.

 Complete and submit a New York State Absentee Ballot Application Form.
 You can download the PDF version of the New York State Absentee Ballot Application Form from our website.

-To vote in the 2020 General Election, your Absentee Ballot Application Form must be postmarked by October 27, 2020.
-You can also submit the Absentee Ballot Application Form in-person at the board of elections office in your county until November 2, 2020.
+To vote in the 2021 General Election (November 2, 2021), your Absentee Ballot Application Form must be postmarked or completed online by October 18, 2021.
+You can also submit the Absentee Ballot Application Form in-person at the board of elections office in your county until November 1, 2021.